 Where Do House Mice Get In?

 A house mouse can get into your home through points at the very bottom to points at the very top.
-Here are a few of the many ways a mouse can enter your home using one of the talents listed above.
+Here are a few of the many ways a mouse can enter your home using one of the talents listed below:

 Cracks in your foundation